Enabling mixed-precision in spectral element codes: Conclusion and Future Work

 We have presented a systematic methodology for enabling mixed-precision in CFD codes by combining detailed code inspection with advanced tools, targeted implementation, and rigorous validation.
 Using two representative case studies -- Nekbone and Neko -- we demonstrate that carefully applied mixed-precision strategies can yield significant performance improvements while maintaining the required accuracy.

-In Nekbone, our mixed-precision implementation reduced time-to-solution by up to 40.7\% and energy-to-solution by 47.1\% on 128 MPI ranks by using single precision within the Conjugate Gradient (CG) solver while retaining double precision for critical operations such as global communication and preconditioning.
-Extending this approach to Neko, we observed robust convergence improvements and notable time-to-solution and energy-to-solution gains (up to approximately 30\% in select configurations) across different preconditioners.
+In Nekbone, our mixed-precision implementation reduced time-to-solution on MareNostrum by up to 1.62x and energy-to-solution by 2.43x on 80 MPI ranks by using single precision within the Conjugate Gradient (CG) solver while retaining double precision for critical operations such as global communication and preconditioning.
+Extending this approach to Neko, we observed robust convergence improvements and notable time-to-solution and energy-to-solution gains (up to approximately 1.3x in select configurations) across different preconditioners.
 Our results confirm that maintaining double precision in global reductions -- via enhanced Gather-Scatter operations -- and for specific operations (e.g., square root and dot products) is important to ensure stable convergence.
-For the Jacobi preconditioned CG on LUMI-C, the execution time was equivalent for the double and mixed-precision versions, however the energy-to-solution gain was 16.48\,\%.
-This not only highlights the benefit of mixing precisions in controllable way but also encourages us to promote energy-to-solution as an alternative metric in HPC.

 Looking forward, we plan to explore adaptive precision techniques that dynamically adjust the solver’s precision based on convergence behavior, further reducing computational cost while preserving solution quality.
 In addition, our ongoing work aims to extend these mixed-precision strategies to more larger applications, such as SOD2D from the CEEC project.